dsshreyak221/Ride_Sharing_Trip/README.md

 2. Create a new database
 3. Import the file `ride_sharing_trip.sql`
 4. Execute the SQL script
-5. Run SQL queries to analyze the trip data
+5. Run the queries to view and analyze the trip data

 ---

 ## Sample Analysis Performed
 - Total number of trips
 - Average fare per trip
 - Trips completed by each driver
-- Total distance covered per driver
 - Highest earning drivers
+- Distance-based trip analysis

 ---

 ## What I Learned
-- Designing relational databases using ER diagrams
+- How to design relational databases
-- Implementing one-to-many relationships
-- Writing SQL queries using JOINs and aggregate functions
+- Writing SQL queries using JOINs, GROUP BY, and aggregate functions
 - Analyzing real-world data using SQL
+- Understanding how databases are used in practical applications